Are saunas and ice baths good for wrestlers?

 Ideal for specific areas such as knees, elbows, neck or back.

-Devices that emit cold air (-30°C or more) are applied directly to the injured or inflamed area.
-Ice packs, cryogenic spray, or special compresses are also used.
-This is very useful for treating bruises, sprains, or painful areas without the need for general cold.
+Devices that emit cold air (-30°C or lower) are applied directly to the injured or inflamed area.
+Ice packs, cryotherapy sprays, or special compresses are also used.
+This is very useful for treating bruises, sprains, or sore areas without the need for generalized cold therapy.

-At home: If we're talking about ice baths, you can do them yourself in a bathtub or large bucket.
-All you need is cold water, ice, and a timer.
+✅ At home: If we're talking about ice baths, you can make them yourself in a bathtub or large bucket.
+You just need cold water, ice, and a timer.
 It's the cheapest and most accessible method.

-At sports centers and recovery spas: More and more specialized facilities offer whole-body cryotherapy or temperature-controlled cold baths.
-Some include professional guidance and specific protocols based on your sport.
+✅ In sports centers and recovery spas: more and more specialized places offer whole-body cryotherapy or temperature-controlled cold baths.
+Some include professional guidance and specific protocols depending on the sport you practice.

-3. Ice baths: what do they really do?
+3. Ice baths: what do they actually do?

-Cold baths have become an essential routine for many practitioners of Jiu Jitsu, grappling, wrestling, and MMA .
-It's not a passing fad; it's a powerful tool for performance, recovery, and mental toughness .
+Cold baths have become an essential routine for many practitioners of Jiu-Jitsu, grappling, Olympic wrestling, and MMA .
+It's not a passing fad; it's a powerful tool for performance, recovery, and mental strength .

 What happens to your body when you get into ice water?

-When you dive into water at temperatures between 4°C and 10°C , your body goes into “survival” mode:
+When you immerse yourself in water at temperatures between 4°C and 10°C , your body enters "survival" mode:

-Blood vessels constrict (vasoconstriction), which reduces inflammation, and hormones like adrenaline, dopamine, and noradrenaline are released, which activate the nervous system and improve alertness.
-And once you leave the water, your body warms up, and blood flow increases, bringing fresh nutrients to your muscles.
+Blood vessels constrict (vasoconstriction), which reduces inflammation, and hormones like adrenaline, dopamine, and noradrenaline are released, activating the nervous system and improving alertness.
+And once you get out of the water, your body warms up and blood flow increases, delivering fresh nutrients to your muscles.

-This is key to recovering faster, relieving muscle soreness, and preventing injuries .
+This is key to recovering faster, relieving muscle pain, and preventing injuries .

 Benefits of cold baths for wrestlers